Switzerland books last 16 showdown with Sweden

-Brazil's win over Serbia in the night's other Group E game means that Vladimir Petkovic's side finishes second in the pool and will take on Sweden in St Petersburg on Wednesday (AEST).
+Brazil's win over Serbia in the night's other Group E game means that Vladimir Petkovic's side finishes second in the pool and will take on Sweden in St Petersburg on Wednesday (NZST).

 Switzerland – whose last-gasp win over Serbia in its second game set them up for progression to the knockout stages – was second best for large periods against their already eliminated opponents, but did take the lead just after the half-hour mark.